What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 arrow_upward

-When examining a sheet cells of the epidermis are visible from the surface, on both sides of the leaf are small, with thin or clearly thickened sinuous walls, above the veins - with straight walls.
+When looking at the sheet epidermal cells are visible from the surface, small on both sides of the leaf, with thin or clearly thickened tortuous walls, above the veins - with straight walls.

-Stomata only on the underside, large, raised, with 4-8 peri-stomatal cells (anomocytic type).
+Stomata only on the lower side, large, raised, with 4-8 parastomatal cells (anomocytic type).

 Top side of the sheet covered with a thick cuticle; hairs are rare.

-Down side covered with hairs of three types:
+Down side covered with three types of hairs:

-1) long, multicellular, ribbon-like, twisted and twisted hairs, consisting of two rows of cells, with a red-brown content;
+1) long, multicellular, ribbon-shaped, sinuous and twisted hairs, consisting of two rows of cells, with red-brown contents;

-2) small thick-walled unicellular hairs covered with a warty cuticle;
+2) small thick-walled single-celled hairs covered with a warty cuticle;

-3) capitate hairs on a single or multicellular stalk with a multicellular round head containing oily droplets.
+3) capitate hairs on a uni- or multicellular stalk with a multicellular round head containing oily drops.

-Essential oil glands found on both sides of the sheet, but more on the bottom; they consist of a large round, flattened head formed by two types of cells: 6-10 small rounded cells located at the base of the glandular, and 10-12 large, almost flat cells, forming a dome above the first; leg of the gland short, two-row, of several small cells.
+Essential oil glands found on both sides of the leaf, but more on the bottom; they consist of a large round, flattened head formed by two types of cells: 6-10 small round cells located at the base of the gland, and 10-12 large almost flat cells forming a dome above the first; leg of the gland short, two-row, of several small cells.

-Leaf mesophyll characterized by pronounced aerenchyma and contains druses of calcium oxalate, less often single prismatic crystals and their intergrowths.
+Leaf mesophyll characterized by pronounced aerenchyma and contains drusen of calcium oxalate, less often single prismatic crystals and their intergrowths.

 Procurement and storage of raw materials